-Kids can make a pumpkin with their handprint to decorate for Halloween or make a card to spread Halloween fun to others!
+Kids can make a CUTE “Lil” Pumpkin Handprint Craft to decorate for Halloween or make a card to share Halloween fun with others!

 Once your Lil’ Pumpkin Handprint Craft is made you can hang it on the wall or staple a piece of paper to the back to make a card.
 (Grandpa and Grandpa are sure to want one!)